pypsa-meets-earth/governance/GOVERNANCE_pme.md

 Responsible for strategic direction, cross-repo/stream concerns, and governance decisions.
 Duties include:

-- Reviewing proposals for new sub-projects or streams
+- Reviewing, proposing and approving proposals for new sub-projects or streams
 - Establishing Working Groups
 - Approving governance and role changes
-- Voting on significant RFCs (if consensus fails)

 ## Stepping Down / Emeritus Process